$0 Manitoba Foster Care Quick-Start Checklist

 Support from a resource worker.
 Your agency must assign you a resource worker (separate from the child's protection worker) whose job is to support your household.
 This includes conducting annual home inspections but also providing guidance when placements become difficult.

 Access to training and professional development.
-Ongoing training is a right, not just a requirement.
-Your agency and the Foster Family Network of Manitoba (FFNM) provide training access throughout your license period.
+Professional development is required for license renewal.
+Ask your agency or the Kinship and Foster Family Network of Manitoba (KFFNM) about training access throughout your license period.

 The right to appeal licensing decisions.
-If your agency denies, suspends, refuses to renew, or places conditions on your foster home license, you have the right to appeal under Section 8(2) of the CFSA.
-This is a legal protection, not just a courtesy — the agency must follow due process.
+If your agency denies, suspends, or refuses to renew your foster home license, you have the right to appeal under Section 8(2) of the CFSA.

 Discipline: What You Can and Cannot Do